 Color: Dark, slow-moving roach

-Size: Over an inch long
+Size: Over 1 inch long

 Habitat: Usually found outdoors but may enter homes through cracks.